-For the Mid-Day Minimum, two scenarios may be evaluated, 3a and 3b, as seen in Table 2-11.
+For the Mid-Day Minimum, two scenarios may be evaluated, 3a and 3b, as seen in Table 2-8.
 Two scenarios are evaluated to account for conditions likely to occur in the future.
-The first scenario will assume that Market Facing and Non-Market Facing BESS are charging at the minimum of their Nameplate MWh or Interconnection Rights.
-This scenario is driven by the fact that Market-Facing batteries will see lower LMPs and Non-Market facing batteries are likely to charge when PV is the highest.
-The second scenario will assume all BESS are offline.
-This scenario is driven by the fact that the BESS may already be fully charged.
+The first scenario will assume that Market Facing and Non-Market Facing ESS are charging or pumping at the minimum of their Nameplate MWh or Interconnection Rights.
+This scenario is driven by the fact that Market-Facing ESS will see lower LMPs and Non-Market facing ESS are likely to charge when renewable energy is at its highest.
+The second scenario will assume all ESS are offline.
+This scenario is driven by the fact that the ESS may already be fully charged.

-The only condition where BESS are assumed to be discharging is during the Summer Weekday Evening scenario.
-BESS are assumed to be discharging at the lesser of either their nameplate MW capacity or their MWh capacity divided by six.
+The only condition where ESS are assumed to be discharging or generating is during the Summer Weekday Evening scenario.
+ESS are assumed to be discharging or generating at the lesser of either their Winter NRC rating or their MWh capacity divided by six.
 The division by six is to account for the fact that the summer evening peak period lasts for approximately five to six hours, with some margin for uncertainty of load shapes in the future.
-As more batteries come into the system, the load curve may get flatter and this assumption may need to be revisited.
+As more storage comes into the system, the load curve may get flatter and this assumption may need to be revisited.